taylorsatula/rodi_system_buildguide/README.md

 ### Phase 4: Electrical Connections

 14. **Fan and pump wiring**
-    - Strip and twist fan positive with pump interrupt wire
+    - Strip and twist fan positive and fan interrupt wire
-    - Connect twisted wires to pump positive in Wago nut
+    - Connect twisted wires to pump positive in Wago nut (force 'em in there)
     - Connect fan negative and pump negative in separate Wago nut

 15. **Battery connections**